sanger-tol/PretextMap/README.md

 ```sh
 > conda install pretext-suite
 ```
-Or, just PretextMap can in installed with
+Or, just PretextMap can be installed with
 ```sh
 > conda install pretextmap
 ```